eakeur/comies/README.md

 ### Architecture

 As it is intended to make this service increase their capabilities, we used [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) to structure our project.
-This way, the service functions can grow and change with less possibilities of breaking other parts
+This way, the service functions can grow and change with fewer possibilities of breaking other parts

 ```
 .